 Please go to the MSIS Program page to view requirements.
 For more information, please contact Dr. Martha Grabowski, Information Systems Program Director.

 MIS 501.
 Management Information Systems.
 3 Credit Hours.

 An overview of management information systems (MIS) and their structure is provided through case analysis.
 Topics covered include the underlying concept of information, decision-making, management and how organizations affect the design of information systems.
 The impact of information systems on human behavior, organizations and societies is analyzed.
 Information resources management models underlie the technical and management focus of the course.
 Students are expected to complete group and individual projects using commercially available spreadsheet, database and systems analysis software packages.

 MIS 525.
-Introduction to Object Oriented Programming.
+Introduction to Java Programming Programming.
 3 Credit Hours.

 MIS 535.
 Intro to Government Systems.
 3 Credit Hours.

 This course focuses on introductory government systems concepts, processes and functions, utilizing the Federal Acquisition Regulations (FAR).
 Students will examine FAR regulations, processes and nmenclature, utilizing existing and proposed regulations and industry case studies, and appropriate support technology.
 Guest speakers and field research provide students with access and information from industy and academia.